-Want more from your rewards card?
+Want to know how to maximise your credit card points and rewards-earning potential?
 These eleven tips can help you get a better bang for your buck.

 It’s easy to see the appeal in a rewards card – by simply spending money on it you can earn points which can be used to pay for particular things.
 A recent study by Citi found that 56% of Australians would choose a credit card based on the rewards program offered.
 This makes sense when you think about it – most people would choose a card that maximises their monetary benefit.

 But, the same study by Citi also found that while 71% of consumers were aware of what their rewards program was offering, 38% were dissatisfied with their current reward offering.
 For some, it can be quite hard to actually earn enough rewards points to make having a card worthwhile.